The Way Up to Heaven: Plot summary

 The visit concludes, and Mrs Foster flies back to New York.
 Upon her arrival at the airport, Mrs Foster notes that her husband has not sent a car to meet her.
-After arriving at home, she enters and notices a large pile of mail under the letterbox, as well as a strange smell.
+After arriving home, she enters and notices a large pile of mail under the letterbox, as well as a strange smell.
 She does a quick lap around the first floor and, seemingly satisfied, calls the elevator company to report the home's apparently broken lift.
 The story closes with Mrs Foster waiting for the arrival of the lift repair man.
 (The implication is that Mrs Foster deliberately left her husband to die trapped in the broken elevator.)